`Ike aku, `ike mai, kokua aku kokua mai; pela iho la ka nohana `ohana.

-Through Hawai'i Community Foundation, ALU LIKE, Inc., Office of Hawaiian Affairs, and Kamehameha Schools, native Hawaiian students qualify for and are awarded numerous grants and scholarships.
+Through Hawai'i Community Foundation, Office of Hawaiian Affairs, and Kamehameha Schools, native Hawaiian students qualify for and are awarded numerous grants and scholarships.
 Students have received additional assistance through Oʻahu Worklinks, FAFSA, and other community programs.

 HTI has a diverse student population and encourages those who may not qualify for funding to seek support through our sponsorship program which is based on academic merit and financial need.

 Why Is It A Priority?

 The Sponsorship Program is fundamental to the whole educational process and serves as a critical tool in assisting student in beginning their academic journey to a fulfilling career.
 It opens the doors of education to students from a broad spectrum of socio-economic backgrounds and who are in career transition.

 ho`iho`i – to return, send back, or restore; to give back